Windows 11 23H2 new features and changes (September 2023 update)

 In this release, the system improves discoverability and makes it easier to use by adding a suggestion to use Cast with a toast notification when it detects that you’re doing multitasking activities, such as often switching between windows to complete a task or using Snap Assist.

-In addition, Cast will provide inline guidance within the flyout in Quick Settings to install the “Wireless Display” optional feature and offer better discoverability of the computer to other devices through the “Projecting to this PC” settings page.
+In addition, Cast now provides inline guidance within the flyout in Quick Settings to install the “Wireless Display” optional feature and offer better discoverability of the computer to other devices through the “Projecting to this PC” settings page.

-Finally, the Quick Settings flyout will also show a support option in case you face any trouble discovering nearby displays, fixing connections, and more.
+Finally, the Quick Settings flyout also shows a support option in case you face any trouble discovering nearby displays, fixing connections, and more.

 Cast find device option